-Appendix C2.
-Distribution of Risk Factors in Primary Prevention Trials of Medications to Reduce Breast Cancer Risk

 Appendix C3.
+Distribution of Risk Factors in Primary Prevention Trials

+Appendix C4.
 Summary of Treatment Trials of Aromatase Inhibitors With Fracture and Cardiovascular Disease Outcomes

 Chapter 1.
 Introduction and Background

 Purpose

 This report will be used by the U.S. Preventive Services Task Force (USPSTF) to update the 2013 recommendation on the use of medications to reduce risk for primary breast cancer in women.